Many people want to know how long hair alcohol tests can detect drinking alcohol.

 In addition, FAEEs occur in the sebaceous or oil glands of the skin.
 These, combined with the sebum produced in those glands, move along the hair shaft.
 This material coats the entire length of hair with a layer of fat.

 Many people treat their hair with bleach, dyes, perm chemicals, or other substances.
 As a result, some researchers think that such products don’t significantly effect FAEEs.
 But that important question continues.

 Tests for EtG

 On the other hand, the EtG alcohol test detects drinking by determining the presence of ethyl glucuronide (EtG).
-This is another metabolite resulting from alcohol metabolism.
+This is another metabolite resulting from alcohol breaking down.
 EtG goes into hair through sweat.
-However, shampooing can wash it out.
+But shampooing can wash it out.

 Scalp hair grows at about one half-inch (1.27 cm) every 30 days.
 Good labs will only test hair growing fairly close to the scalp.
 And they test about 1.5 inches (about 3.75 cm).
 However, this limits the detection history to about 90 days.
 Of course, the exact time depending on how fast the subject’s hair grows.
 And that also depends on the season of the year and other factors.

 Because most labs only test hair close to the scalp, some people shave their heads.
 But labs can also use hair from other places on the body.
 But such hair grows slower.
 So its use extends the time period to detect possible drinking

 II.
 Facts about Hair Alcohol Tests